 My top tips for visiting Iceland

-- Self-guided road trip is the way to go, my friends!
+- A self-guided road trip is the way to go, my friends!
 You have total control over where you go and what you see and you’ll be able to pull over and photograph all those beautiful sites as you discover them.
 When I go back, I’ll be road-tripping again for sure.

 - The nightlife in Reykjavik is famous for being quite wild!
 The locals go out really late so you may visit a hotspot and find it empty, don’t be discouraged, just come back a little bit later.